SAT 2022-2023 Test Dates and Guide

 SAT SCORE RELEASE DATES (US)

 SAT scores are typically released two weeks after test day.
-For June scores, it can take up to six weeks.
+For each test, scores are sent to colleges about ten days after the score release date.
 See score release date estimates below:

 ---|---|